Back to Blog

 Your journey to Badr transforms how you understand early Islamic struggles and victories.
 The best places to visit in Badar connect you deeply to the courage of 313 believers who changed history.

-Book your Ziarat Badar tour today with Haramain Umrah Taxi and walk where Prophet Muhammad (PBUH) secured Islam’s first major victory.
-We handle all logistics while you focus on spiritual reflection and creating blessed memories.
+Book your Ziarat Badar tour today with Haramain Umrah Taxi and walk where Prophet Muhammad (PBUH) secured Islam's first major victory.